grsharman/petro-image/README.md

 ## Image Selection

 <b><i>petro-image</i></b> has two drop-down menus.
 The top menu is used to select a group of specimens, and the bottom menu is used to select the specimen or sample of interest.
-Setting the top menu to "All" will return all availble specimens.
+Setting the top menu to "All" will return all available specimens.

 <img src="assets/0_selection.png" alt="Group and specimen selection demonstration" width="150"/>

+The angle of image rotation can be controlled using the slider below the drop-down menus.
+Pressing "r" or "R" keys rotates the image in 90 degree increments.
+Ctrl+scrolling will also control image rotation.

 Individual specimens can have between 1 and 4 images that can be displayed simultaneously.
 Individual images may be toggled on/off using the checkboxes.